 While refreshing enough for the hot August temps, there is something about apples that make you long for crisp fall weather.
 This makes cider the perfect choice for late summer drinking.
 Minnesota has seen a boom in the marketplace for artisanal hard cider, and craft beer enthusiasts are learning that there is much to love about it.
-The cider selection at Surdyk’s is over 100 different varieties, and it seems to be one of the fastest growing sections in our store. and that’s no coincidence as cider is one of the fastest growing drink categories in America.
-Minnesota’s cider boom is part of the wonderful apple programs in Minnesota – Loon Juice from Four Daughters winery in Spring Valley MN is made with locally grown Honey Crisp apples.
+The cider selection at Surdyk’s is over 100 different varieties, and it seems to be one of the fastest-growing sections in our store. and that’s no coincidence as cider is also one of the fastest-growing drink categories in America.

 While refreshing enough for the hot August temps, there is something about apples that make you long for crisp fall weather.
 This makes cider the perfect choice for late summer drinking.
 Minnesota has seen a boom in the marketplace for artisanal hard cider, and craft beer enthusiasts...
 Read More